Cross-Bay

 The first river to cross on the walk is the Keer that runs out from Carnforth.

-After crossing a few dykes the next River to cross is the much deeper Kent which flows into the bay after passing through Kendal.
+After crossing a few dykes the next River to cross is the much deeper Kent, which flows into the bay after passing through Kendal.

 The walks usually take around 3 hours before coming ashore at Kents Bank.

-His successor – Michael Wilson, a Flookburgh fisherman, continues an unbroken succession of guides spanning 470 years between the Dissolution of the Monasteries and the present day.
+Cedric Robinson’s successor, Michael Wilson, a Flookburgh fisherman, continues an unbroken succession of guides spanning 470 years between the Dissolution of the Monasteries and the present day.

 November 2021